 Urban Decay Acquired by L’Oreal

-In 2012, Urban Decay was acquired by L’Oreal, a corporation that does test on animals where required by law.
+In 2012, Urban Decay was acquired by L’Oreal, a corporation that does tests on animals where required by law.

 Many cruelty-free consumers have since chosen to stop buying from Urban Decay as they feel their purchases are indirectly supporting and funding more animal testing done by their parent company, L’Oreal.
 To read more about some of the reasons to buy or boycott cruelty-free brands owned by a non-cruelty-free parent company, check out this post here.